|Nutrition Facts (per serving)|

 “The humble peanut butter cookie cannot be underestimated, these guys taste great!
 Watch the baking time carefully, they’ll seem like they need more time, but the bottoms will burn if you’re not careful.” —Noah Velush-Rogers

 1/2 cup granulated sugar, more as needed

 1/2 cup unsalted butter, or margarine

 1/2 cup crunchy peanut butter

 1 large egg

 1 1/2 cups (6 1/2 ounces) all-purpose flour

 1/2 teaspoon baking soda

-In a mixing bowl with an electric mixer, or in a stand mixer, cream the white and brown sugars with the butter and crunchy peanut butter until light and fluffy.
+In a large bowl with an electric mixer, or in a stand mixer fitted with the paddle attachment, cream the sugars with the butter and crunchy peanut butter until light and fluffy.

 Beat the egg and vanilla into peanut butter mixture until smooth and well blended.